Edwards-R/understanding_docs/understandings/aggregates-complexes.md

 ## Aggregate or complex?
 There are scenarios where there may exist the option to use an aggregate rather than a complex.
 In such situations, use the aggregate rather than declare a new complex.
 It is always simpler to have fewer custom parts.

+## Next topic
+The next topic is [how to efficiently start a new Understandings System](./efficient-start.md)